5 Recommendations to Move Your Training Programs to the Virtual Classroom, and What Virtual Learning Experts™ Need to Know

 - Virtual classroom producers need to know all the details!
 They need to know how to work in partnership with the facilitator, the learners, and the technology to ensure that the class runs smoothly.
 Producers must also ensure that the technology almost blends into the background.

 - Virtual Learning Coaches™ need to know what great virtual classes look like and need to understand the roles and responsibilities of the designers, facilitators, and producers to be able to coach them to attain excellence.

-To truly master the art of taking face to face training programs into the virtual classroom, your team must learn how to redesign activities to maximize interaction through the virtual platform, excite the instructional team and your learners about virtual learning and know exactly what needs to be planned and completed to manage a successful conversion.
+To truly master the art of taking face-to-face training programs into the virtual classroom, your team must learn how to redesign activities to maximize interaction through the virtual platform.
+Your team must be able to excite the instructional team and your learners about virtual learning.
+They must also know exactly what needs to be planned and completed to manage a successful conversion.

 Are you wondering how to design entire live online learning events?
 We can help with our Trends in Virtual Training - Expert Seminar Series workshop How To Go Live!
 Taking a GREAT Program and Moving it to the Virtual Classroom.
 And there are 11 more trending workshop topics for you to explore!

 Purchase 5 workshops and the 6th workshop is free.
 Click on the image below to learn more.